deepskystacker/DSS/Installers/README.txt

 7. If the ROW_ORDER keyword in a FITS file header specifies BOTTOM-UP, invert the image as it is being read.
     Write FITS files with the ROWORDER keyword set to TOP-DOWN.

-8. Implement an Saturation tab for the processing pane.
-It provides controls to adjust both the colour saturation and also the vibrance which selectively boosts the intensity of muted, less saturated colours in the image.
+8. Implement a Saturation tab for the processing pane.
+It provides controls to adjust both saturation and vibrance.
+The vibrance control lets you to selectively boost the intensity of muted, less saturated colours.
     You would typically use this after Applying an MTF stretch, as that tends to desaturate colours in the image.

+9. Fix some problems with the handling of the Apply buttons of the Processing tabs.

 Changes for DeepSkyStacker 6.2.1
 ================================